HomeTrue North Blog

 14. Pinawa Dam Provincial Park

 In Manitoba, Pinawa Dam Provincial Park is a well-liked holiday spot.
 The park provides outdoor pursuits like boating, fishing, hiking, and picnics.
-The park, which houses the storied Pinawa Dam, is close to Winnipeg.
-It is 1.5 hours by car or 2 hours by bus.
+The park houses the storied Pinawa Dam, the first hydro-electric generting station in Manitoba.
+You can also walk on the Pinawa Suspension Bridge or explore attractions like the Heritage Sundial.

 The stunning environment, fun activities, and peaceful surroundings draw thousands of visitors each year.
+The park is close to Winnipeg and is 1.5 hours by car or 2 hours by bus.

 View of trees along the Winnipeg River and old concrete ruins of the Pinawa Dam